Ojibwe religion: Divination

-Bearwalkers and witchcraft
+Witchcraft and bearwalkers

 Ojibwe people may attribute ill health to witchcraft.
-This belief in witches was recorded among the Ojibwe from at least the 17th century, and as of the late 20th century was still considered pervasive.
-Usually, when Ojibwe believe a witch is active they think the individual comes from outside of their clan, but have also expressed belief that a community's own ritual specialists can curse them if these specialists feel that this community has slighted them.
+This belief was recorded among the Ojibwe from at least the 17th century, and as of the late 20th century was still considered pervasive.
+Usually, Ojibwe believe that witches targeting them will come from outside their clan, but sometimes acknowledge that a ritual specialist may turn their power onto their own community if they feel slighted.

 In Ojibwe lore, methods of cursing include drawing a pictograph of a victim and then damaging or putting poison on it, shooting poison into a victim, poisoning their food, or scratching them with poison.
 As well as causing illness, sorcerers have also been thought capable of preventing people from catching game, thus contributing to starvation.
-Ojibwe may hide their cut hair, blood, saliva, or faeces to prevent it being used to cause them harm, reflecting the belief that such material holds an intrinsic connection to the person from which it came.
-If an Ojibwe feels they have been cursed, they will often turn to a ritual specialist to assist in dealing with the problem.
+Ojibwe may hide their cut hair, blood, saliva, or faeces to prevent it being used against them by a witch, reflecting the belief that such material holds an intrinsic connection to the person from which it came.
+If an Ojibwe feels they have been cursed, they will often turn to a ritual specialist to deal with the problem.

-Misfortune is often attributed to bearwalkers, who are believed to fire hairballs into their victims.
-In Ojibwe belief, bearwalkers can change the form of their traveling soul but often take that of a bear, hence their name.
-For this reason, any animal encountered is seen as a potential bearwalker in disguise,while they are also thought to be visible as fireballs or lights in the night.
+Misfortune is otherwise often attributed to bearwalkers.
+They also curse people, often firing hairballs into their victims.
+In Ojibwe belief, bearwalkers can change the form of their traveling soul and often take that of a bear, hence their name.
+For this reason, any animal encountered is seen as a potential bearwalker in disguise.
+Alternatively, bearwalkers are also thought to be visible as fireballs or lights in the night.
 Ojibwe lore maintains that successful people in particular generate envy among others and thus become targets for the bearwalkers.